- Our Commitment to Privacy

 - Our Retention and Deletion of Personal Information

-We retain personal information of users of our learning platform (i) for so long as reasonably necessary (ii) to permit the user to participate in the platform, (iii) to ensure the security of our users and our services, or (iv) as required by law or contractual commitment.
+We retain personal information of users of our learning platform (i) for up to 60 days, unless agreed in writing to extend from an authorized official, (ii) to permit the user to participate in the platform, (iii) to ensure the security of our users and our services, or (iv) as required by law or contractual commitment.
 After this period has expired, we will delete the personal information from our systems.
 Please understand that these deletion periods apply to personal information and do not apply to de-identified information.
 We retain de-identified information in accordance with our standard practices for similar information, and do not retain or delete such information in accordance with this policy.

 In addition, if requested by a school, we will delete from our platform the personal information of the school’s users, including its teachers and students, as the school directs.
 Deleting this information will prevent the school user from engaging in some or all features of our learning platform.
 Where required by local law, we will delete such information and provide a certification of such deletion.